OphirInstitute/Solidity-Smartcontract-Class/README.md

 ### Decentralized Blockchains-

-Decentralized blockchains are a type of distributed ledger technology (DLT) that allows multiple parties to maintain a shared, tamper-proof database without the need for a central authority.
+Decentralized blockchains are a type of distributed ledger technology (DLT) that allows multiple parties to maintain a shared, tamper-proof database without the need or a central authority.
 Instead, the blockchain uses a network of computers, known as nodes, to verify and record transactions.

 It is immutable, Transparent and secure.